luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AWS_Create_S3-Ejemplo_Avanzado/README.md

 Create an Access Key and Secret Key

-Configure your AWS Account with AWS CLI
+Configure your AWS Account with AWS CLI (runnign the "aws configure" command)

 ## 2. Create a Blazor Web App with Visual Studio 2022 Community Edition